Small Drinking Water Systems Research

 Annual EPA Drinking Water Workshop: Small Systems Challenges and Solutions

 This annual workshop, typically held in August or September in Cincinnati, Ohio, is a collaborative effort between EPA and the Association of State Drinking Water Administrators.
 It is free and open to the public, and offers in-depth training and information for handling small drinking water systems problems and compliance challenges.
 It is primarily designed for state personnel responsible for drinking water regulations compliance and treatment technologies permitting.

 Small Systems Monthly Webinar Series: Challenges and Treatment Solutions for Small Water Systems

-EPA's Office of Research and Development and Office of Water are hosting this monthly webinar series to communicate current small drinking water systems research along with Agency priorities.
-The series is providing a forum for EPA to communicate directly with state personnel and other drinking water small systems professionals, which allows EPA to provide training and foster collaboration and dissemination of information.
-This, in turn, provides state agencies with the information and resources they need to communicate the latest scientific advancements and current guidance to their small systems.
-The webinars are also providing EPA with invaluable information from the states on the problems that they are currently encountering in their day-to-day interactions with small systems.
-EPA researchers can then modify their research to solve real-world problems that small systems are experiencing.
+PA's Office of Research and Development and Office of Water host this monthly webinar series to communicate current small drinking water systems research along with Agency priorities.
+This forum allows EPA to communicate directly with state personnel and others to provide training and foster collaboration and dissemination of information.
+This, in turn, provides state agencies with the information and resources needed to communicate the latest scientific advancements and current guidance to their small systems.
+The webinars also provide EPA with invaluable information from the states on challenges they are currently encountering in their interactions with small systems.
+With this information, EPA scientists and engineers can modify their research to find solutions to real-world problems.
 Attendees have the option of receiving a certificate for one continuing education contact hour for each webinar.
 Acceptance of the certificates is contingent on state and/or organization requirements—EPA cannot guarantee acceptance.